nexageapps/AI/README.md

    - Know your institution's collaboration policies
    - When in doubt, ask your instructor first

-### For UoA MAI Students
+### For University Students

-IMPORTANT: This is a personal project by a fellow MAI student, NOT official university material.
-You are responsible for following the [University of Auckland Academic Integrity Policy](https://www.auckland.ac.nz/en/students/academic-information/academic-integrity.html).
+IMPORTANT: This is a personal learning project, NOT official university material.
+You are responsible for following your institution's academic integrity policies.

 Your assignments test YOUR understanding.
 Use this to learn concepts, not find answers.
 Submitting code from this repository as your own work is plagiarism.

 Academic misconduct has serious consequences: failing grades, academic probation, permanent transcript records, potential expulsion.

+For University of Auckland students: Follow the [University of Auckland Academic Integrity Policy](https://www.auckland.ac.nz/en/students/academic-information/academic-integrity.html).

 [Full Academic Integrity Policy](./documentation/ACADEMIC_INTEGRITY.md)